 The University provides many services to support the academic success of its students.
 Several of those programs are described below.

-The deans of the schools and colleges assign advisors to help students meet their academic goals and complete degree requirements.
-Although the advisor is responsible for making appropriate academic recommendations, students are responsible for their own academic progress.
+Academic advisors support students as they seek to meet their academic goals and complete degree requirements.
+Students and advisors should both know the academic requirements published in the University Catalog and departmental plans of study.
+Although the advisor is responsible for making appropriate academic recommendations, the student is responsible for their own academic progress.

 Undergraduate Advisory Centers

-|Academic Center for Exploratory StudentsACES
+|Academic Center for Exploratory Students ACES

-Rowe Center, Room 111
+John W. Rowe Center, Room 111

-|Agriculture, Health and Natural ResourcesCAHNR
+|Agriculture, Health and Natural Resources CAHNR